frictionlessdata/frictionless-py/docs/guides/getting-started.md

 > All the examples use the data folder from [this](https://github.com/frictionlessdata/frictionless-py/) repository

-We will take a very dirty data file:
+We will take a very messy data file:

 ```bash